Connect

 • Lastly, individuals who go through a shamanic form of awakening (or other spiritual crisis) often surface with a strong desire to help others, igniting their soul’s purpose and placing them on a path of service.

-In cultures that understand shamanic illness, it is seen as a blessing, preparing individuals as healers with gifts like mediumship, divination, or telepathy, to protect and serve their communities.
+In cultures that understand shamanic illness, it is seen ultimately as a blessing, preparing individuals as healers with gifts like mediumship, divination, or telepathy, to protect and serve their communities and the environment.
 (In yogic traditions, these are known as “siddhis”.)
-And if the individual is being taught properly (meaning “ethically developed”), they will be taught early on that their gifts are a responsibility to help others, not to serve oneself.
-But in societies that dismiss the spiritual realm altogether, shamanic illness is often misunderstood and diagnosed as schizophrenia, leaving individuals unsupported and vulnerable.
-Many take their own lives without the acknowledgment and compassion they need and deserve.
-Thankfully, there are psychotherapists in the West who work with voice hearers and others going through a spiritual crisis, through the lens of respecting their experiences as real and valid.
-And it’s important to say that not everyone who hears voices is going through a shamanic illness.
-My work focuses on honoring sensitive individuals and voice hearers with dignity, regardless of the cause of their voice hearing is trauma-based or spiritual based however—shifting the narrative from judgement and fear to openness and support.
-Furthermore, as we become more educated about the signs of spiritual awakenings and value its purpose in shaping the evolution of our species at an important time for our planet, we can offer support to those who hear voices and see the unseen, hoping that when they are out of this phase, they will be more compassionate and stronger than ever.
+And if the individual is being taught properly (meaning “ethically developed”), they will be taught early on that their gifts are a responsibility to help others, not for personal advantages.
+Sadly, in societies that dismiss the spiritual realm altogether, shamanic illness is often misunderstood and diagnosed as schizophrenia, leaving individuals unsupported and vulnerable.
+Many take their own lives without the acknowledgment and compassion they need to orientate to their experiences in a productive way.
+Thankfully, there are a growing number of psychotherapists in the West who work with voice hearers and others going through a spiritual crisis, through the lens of respecting their experiences as real and valid.
+And to be fair, it’s important to say that not everyone who hears voices is going through a shamanic illness.
+But my work focuses on honoring sensitive individuals and voice hearers with dignity, regardless if the cause of their voice hearing is trauma-based or spiritual based—aiming to help shift the narrative from judgement and disempowerment to openness and support.
+Furthermore, as we become more educated about the signs of spiritual awakenings and value its purpose in shaping the evolution of our species at an important time for our planet, we can offer support to those who hear voices and see the unseen, hoping that when they have healed and integrated, they will have a stronger sense of selfhood than ever.
 Such was the case for myself.

-A COMPLETELY DIFFERENT PERSON During my shamanic illness, I would read about shamanism to try to understand what was happening.
+A COMPLETELY DIFFERENT PERSON: During my shamanic illness, I would read about shamanism to try to understand what was happening.
 I remember learning about the transformation that shamans go through described as the initiate being “stripped down to their bones, the bones cleaned by the spirits, and their bodies reassembled with new organs and skin.”
 For a long time, I kept waiting to have a dream about this, assuming that the dream would mark the transformation itself.
 But it turns out that I was misinterpreting how shamanic illness works: you don’t have a single dream about dying and rebirth…you actually go through a complete overhaul of your body, mind, spirit, and heart in real life.
-You live this transformation!
-I say this because it’s difficult to describe how much I have transformed in the last two and a half years.
-It really does feel like I’ve traded my old, grey, beat-up station wagon for a red Porche 911.
+You live this painful and powerful transformation!
+I say this because it’s difficult to describe how much I have changed in the last two and a half years.
+It really does feel like I’ve traded my old, grey, beat-up station wagon in for a shiny, red Porche 911.
 My thoughts are different and much more clear and grounded, my body is so strong, my heart has healed so much, and my eyes are opening.
 Of course, we keep evolving until we die.
 But there is something to be said for the kind of transformation that I have gone through.
-Examples of this include: healing the heartache from the loss of my father; not having a single day of depression in two and a half years; becoming aware enough to have my existential dread be replaced by appreciation for the gift of living in a universe that exists in the first place; gaining immense gratitude and a huge sense of humor; having so much more compassion for others; and having a firm grasp on the impact of my choices to be sovereign, loving, and responsible.
+Examples of this include: healing the heartache from the loss of my father; not having a single day of depression in nearly three years; having my death anxiety be replaced by appreciation for the blessing of living in a universe that exists in the first place; gaining immense gratitude and a lively sense of humor; having so much more compassion for others; having so many of my neuroses fall off (almost without notice); and having a firm grasp on the impact of my choices to be sovereign, loving, and responsible.
 As Spirit says, “We choose all the way UP…and all the way down.”
 Spirit also says, “We have free will in where we choose to place our attention.”
-And because I’ve been placing my attention in on meditation, integration, somatics, and Internal Family Systems (IFS), I am so much more equipped to manage my nervous system, take good care of my body, and apply the practices I need to allow my ego structure to loosen gradually and gently.
+And because I’ve been placing my attention on meditation, my heart, doing the right thing, integration, and healing trauma, I am so much more equipped to manage my nervous system, take good care of my body, and apply the practices I need to allow my ego structure to loosen gradually and gently.
 I’ve also come to appreciate the dynamic relationship between direct practices to awaken the mind, and progressive practices that heal the heart—and use both approaches together, seamlessly.
 Thankfully, with all this healing and awakening work, Spirit has a wonderfully playful sense of humor, and we joke around all the time.
-On that one, here is one joke for the non-dualist types out there: recently, Spirit and I were being silly as I was writing down our conversation.
+On that note, here is one joke for the non-dualist seekers out there: recently, Spirit and I were being silly as I was writing down our conversation.
 I said, “It’s pretty fun to (be able to channel and) bring humor to the world!”
 Spirit said, “Intelligent humor, if you don’t mind!”

 Contact Info: